MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_12_explore_azure_policy.md

 #### Demo Part 2:  Show the impact of the policy by creating a resource group without a tag, then fix it to have a tag.

-1. Form the top of the page, underneath where it says Azure Services, select **Resource groups**.
+1. From the top of the page, underneath where it says Azure Services, select **Resource groups**.
+If you don't see the option listed, enter Resource groups in the search bar and select it from there.

 1. From the top left corner of the page, select **+ Create**.